eduMFA/eduMFA/READ_BEFORE_UPDATE.md

 * Due to the switch from PyCrypto to cryptography, the calculation of signatures changed.
-In order to be able to verify old audit entry signatures, PI_CHECK_OLD_SIGNATURES must be set to "True" in your pi.cfg.
+In order to be able to verify old audit entry signatures, PI_CHECK_OLD_SIGNATURES must be set to "True" in your edumfa.cfg.

 ## Update from 2.22 to 2.23